polarfire-soc/polarfire-soc-bare-metal-examples/mpfs-pdma-read-write/README.md

-This example project demonstrates the use of the PolarFire SoC MSS Platform DMA driver to configure the DMA channel and initiate the transaction between source and destination memory locations.
+This example project demonstrates the use of the PolarFire SoC MSS Platform DMA driver to configure the DMA channel and initiate the transaction between source and destination memory locations for polling mode and interrupt mode of operation.
 Success and error status in the transactions are reported by respective interrupts.